Understanding 2/6 as a Whole Number: A practical guide

 Introduction to Fractions

 A fraction represents a part of a whole.
 It's composed of two numbers: the numerator (the top number) and the denominator (the bottom number).
-The numerator indicates how many parts we have, while the denominator indicates how many equal parts the whole is divided into.
+Which means the numerator indicates how many parts we have, while the denominator indicates how many equal parts the whole is divided into.
 In the fraction 2/6, 2 is the numerator and 6 is the denominator.
 This means we have 2 parts out of a total of 6 equal parts.

 Simplifying Fractions: Finding the Equivalent